DesignTinker27/qualia-design-system/claude-skills/design-system-documentation.md

 # Design System Documentation Skill

+**When asked to create or update design system documentation, or to generate usage guidelines for Qualia, apply the following standards and best practices:**

 ## Overview
 This skill generates comprehensive design system documentation that matches Qualia's standards and your established format preferences.

-## When to Use
+## When to Use (Trigger Phrases)
+- "Create token documentation"
-- Creating token usage guidelines
+- "Generate usage guidelines"
-- Building component documentation
+- "Build component documentation"
-- Generating interactive demos
-- Preparing stakeholder-ready documentation
+- "Prepare stakeholder-ready documentation"

-## Standards & Preferences
+## Documentation Standards

 ### Documentation Structure
 1. **Executive Summary** - Business impact in 2-3 concise bullets